This tutorial will explain how to use the new 3D tools in Photoshop CS6 to create an elegant royal 3D text effect.

 The 3D Settings

-- Create a new 1600 x 1200 px document and Fill the Background with black.
+Create a new 1600 x 1200 px document and fill the Background with

-This is one of the best options available in the Photoshop CS6 3D environment.
-The design can be edited and reused instead of having to reapply all the settings to recreate the 3D object.
+This is one of the great options available in the Photoshop CS6 3D environment.
+The design can be edited and reused instead of having to reapply all the Settings to recreate the 3D object.
 Makes life much easier!

 (This option doesn’t exist in CS5, where the text layer is rasterized before it’s converted to a 3D layer, hence, it can’t be modified.)

 The four icons at the top of the Properties panel are like mini tabs for different properties.
 They are (from left to right): Mesh, Deform, Cap, and Coordinates.

 Always pay attention to which icon is selected so that you get the right properties.

 Start modifying the 3D mesh by changing the Extrusion Depth to 42.